nerdstein/nerdstein-design-library/design-library/source/_patterns/01-atoms/11-footer-image/footer-image.md

 ---
 title: Footer Image
 ---
-In case of any, use this image style on List elements
+Use this style for logo images over the footer.

 *Belongs to*